-The programme aims to provide students with the opportunity and environment to acquire and develop knowledge and understanding of the nature and subject matter of criminology and associated subject areas.
-Specifically, the programme aims to:
+To provide students with the opportunity and environment to acquire and develop knowledge and understanding of the nature and subject matter by integrating criminology and psychology and also associated subject areas.
+The programme aims to:

-- Equip students with the ability to critically evaluate and apply a range of theoretical approaches, methods and practices found within social sciences and specifically criminology and its subject matter; - To equip students with the ability to acquire a contemporary knowledge and practices in criminology and psychology and the ability to apply these across a range of topics and disciplines - Embed 'employability' within the curriculum to provide students with the academic and key skills valued by employers; - Provide an inclusive, challenging, supportive and academically rigorous undergraduate degree programme; - Develop a critical understanding of key issues such as risk management and prediction, penological and justice approaches and victimology; - Develop a critical understanding of the wider influences on crime, criminality and criminal justice from a range of perspectives including environmental and sustainability concerns; - Develop students' confidence and interpersonal skills so they are empowered to work independently and communicate effectively and efficiently to a range of audiences.
+- Provide a critical understanding of the fundamentals of a range of criminological and psychological perspectives and the ability to apply these across a range of topics and disciplines. - Enable students to develop a detailed understanding of the role and application of research methodology in understanding the mind, brain, behaviour and experience. - To embed 'employability' within the curriculum to provide students with the academic and key skills valued by employers; - To provide an inclusive, challenging, supportive and academically rigorous undergraduate degree programme; - Develop students' confidence and interpersonal skills so they are empowered to work independently and communicate effectively and efficiently to a range of audiences.